Perturbative unitarity for models with singlet and doublet scalars: Introduction

-In Section~\ref{sec:themodel}, we present the most general renormalizable $SU(2)\times U(1)$-symmetric model in the high-energy limit, composed of an arbitrary number of $SU(2)$ scalar doublets with hypercharge $\tfrac{1}{2}$ and singlets that are either neutral or carry hypercharge 1.
-We derive constraints on the Lagrangian couplings imposed by hermiticity and identify additional symmetry relations arising from the interchange of field indices.
+In Section~\ref{sec:themodel}, we present the most general renormalizable $SU(2)\times U(1)$-symmetric model in the high-energy limit, composed of an arbitrary number of $SU(2)$ scalar doublets with hypercharge $\tfrac{1}{2}$ and singlets that may either be electrically neutral, or carry hypercharge 1.
+We derive relations among the couplings by imposing Hermiticity of the scalar potential and by eliminating redundant gauge-invariant operators.
 In Section~\ref{sec:pwave}, we construct the scattering matrix from second derivatives of the quartic potential, diagonalize it to obtain eigenamplitudes, and impose perturbative unitarity, $|\Lambda|\leq 8\pi$, to constrain the quartic couplings.
 We propose to classify states by the conserved quantum numbers $|Q,Y,T\rangle$, corresponding to electric charge, hypercharge, and total isospin, respectively.
 In Appendix~\ref{app:REDUNDANT}, we illustrate the benefits of labeling states not only by $Q$ and $Y$, but also by total isospin $T$, using the Standard Model as a case study in Appendix~\ref{app:SMexample}.
-This classification facilitates the construction of scattering matrices and the identification of independent channels, for which we present a minimal basis (meaning that we discuss the selection of basis states that allows all independent eigenvalues to be determined).
+This classification facilitates the construction of scattering matrices and the identification of independent channels, for which we present a minimal basis (meaning that we discuss the selection of basis states that allow all independent eigenvalues to be determined).
 We provide explicit formulas for the potential and the matrix elements of all scattering processes allowed in our class of models.
-In Section~\ref{sec:Math}, we present the {\tt Mathematica} notebook {\tt BounDS} that allows for the automatic calculation of the quartic part of the scalar potential \textit{and} of all scattering matrices in models of this type; the user must only input the particle content, and, if needed, the transformation properties of the fields under additional flavour and/or generalized CP symmetries\footnote{ These can either be discrete or continuous, abelian or non-abelian. }.
+In Section~\ref{sec:Math}, we present the {\tt Mathematica} notebook {\tt BounDS} that allows for the automatic calculation of the quartic part of the scalar potential \textit{and} of all scattering matrices in models of this type; the user must only input the particle content, and, if needed, the transformation properties of the fields under additional flavour and/or generalized CP symmetries\footnote{ These can either be discrete or continuous, Abelian or non-Abelian.}.
 We make the notebook publicly available at